 “We have to start thinking about what we can do now to help clean out oceans” said Andre.
 She does her part by donating her sales to organizations that protect seagrass habitats or that advocate for environmental issues.

-One of her pieces named Reaching is named after the plant tissue called aerenchyma which is found in seagrass.
+One of her pieces named Reaching is named after the plant tissue called aerenchyma, found in seagrass.
 Aerenchyma are pockets of air found in the plant tissue that keep the blades of grass upright.
-The piece depicts “this upward movement of reaching for light and clean water” Andre said.
+The piece depicts “this upward movement of reaching for light and clean water,” Andre said.

-Andre has created a series of paintings that illustrate the ecosystem within seagrass beds in all its color and beauty.
+Andre has created a series of paintings that illustrate the ecosystems within seagrass beds in all theirs color and beauty.
 She takes the shapes and scientific concepts to inspire the brushwork and marking throughout each piece.

 With her artwork, Andre hopes to reach out to communities and begin a conversation about seagrass conservation.
 “Bringing awareness and dialogue is key,” said Andre.
 In her last show, Andre invited Barnabas Daru, a Research Fellow in Organismic and Evolutionary Biology at Harvard University, to speak to the issue of seagrass beds.

 Daru was able to communicate the underestimated urgency behind protecting seagrass from climate change.
-In organizing these galleries, Andre wants the message to “be more empowering” she said.
+In organizing these galleries, Andre wants the message to “be more empowering.”
 She wants to communicate that if “we don’t take care of our shared space, there will be no other.”